lewis-morris/file_return/readme.md

 # file_return

 > Basic random file returner - created becuase I'm always wanting a random file to test my CNN's and its a pain to keep going back to the folder for file names.
+I'm just saving my fingers some work.

 ## Usage